Tom Farrell (rugby union)

-Tom Farrell (born 1 October 1993) is a rugby union player from Ireland.
+Tom Farrell (born 1 October 1993) is an Irish rugby union player.
 He primarily plays as a centre.
-Farrell currently plays for Irish provincial side Connacht in the Pro14.
+Farrell currently plays for Irish provincial side Munster in the United Rugby Championship.
 He has previously played for English club Bedford Blues in the RFU Championship as well as the London Irish 'A' team, and came through the Leinster academy.

 Club career

 Early career

 Farrell joined the Leinster academy ahead of the 2013–14 season.
 During his time in the academy, Farrell featured for the province's second tier side, Leinster A, in the British and Irish Cup.
 He made a total of seven appearances for the side and scored a try against Carmarthen Quins.
 Farrell also played senior rugby for All-Ireland League club Lansdowne, and was named the league's "Rising Star of the Month" for March 2015.
 Farrell moved to London Irish in 2016 and was part of the club's A-League squad for the end of the 2015–16 season.